Chapter 7: Scaling Up#

 Independence

-Homogeneity of variances
+Homogeneity of Variances

-Levene’s test; if violated, use Welch ANOVA
+Levene’s test.
+If violated, use a Welch ANOVA instead.

 Section 3: Comparing Two Proportions#

-• Risk Difference (RD): \(p_1 - p_2\) — absolute difference in proportions.
+• Risk Difference (RD): \(p_1 - p_2\).
+The absolute difference in proportions.

-• Relative Risk (RR): \(p_1 / p_2\) — how many times more likely the event is in group 1.
+• Relative Risk (RR): \(p_1 / p_2\).
+A multiplier showing how many times more likely the event is in the exposed group.

 Measure